Highlighting separate groups

 });

-Example to mark separate groups with acrossElements option:
+Example to highlight separate groups with acrossElements option:

 let groupCount = 0, gr1Count = 0, gr2Count = 0;